okezieuc/pidgin/content/Pronouns/Objective Pronouns.md

 - Me: Me
 - You (singular): You
 - You (plural): Una
-- Him / Her: Am
+- Him / Her / It: Am
 - Us: Us
 - Them: Dem